 Housing represents the largest share of household budgets, so housing affordability is a major determinant of both the cost of living and the standard of living.
 Housing affordability can be expressed more generally as a multiple of household incomes - how many median household incomes are needed to buy a median priced house in an area?
 This is a simple means of exploring shifts in housing affordability by relating change in house prices to change in people's income.
 Higher median multiple incomes represent less affordable housing markets, with 3 median multiple incomes broadly defining the outer bounds of affordability10.

-Housing affordability can also be framed in terms of 'housing stress' usually in relation to lower income households (lowest 40% of the income distribution nationally) where housing costs (mortgage or rent) exceed 30% of household income.
-Focus is on this cohort since housing stress is most likely to have major effect on lower income households.
-In this case, lower rates of housing stress are indicative of better housing affordability.
+Housing affordability can also be framed in terms of 'housing stress,' usually in relation to the number of lower income households (lowest 40% of the income distribution nationally) where mortgage or rent exceed 30% of household income.
+Housing stress is most likely to have major effect on lower income households, and lower rates of housing stress are indicative of better housing affordability.

-A typical home-buying household in Knox needed 8 times its annual income to purchase a median-price home in 2016
+A typical home-buying household in Knox needed 8.8 times its annual income to purchase a medianprice home in 2016

-10.8% of mortgaged households in Knox (2,500) were experiencing 'mortgage stress' in 2011
+10.6 % of mortgaged households in Knox (2,400) were experiencing 'mortgage stress' in 2016

-24.4% of rented households in Knox (2,200) were experiencing 'rental stress' in 2011
+26.5% of rented households in Knox (2,800) were experiencing 'rental stress' in 2016

-9% of all households (4,700) were in financial stress from either mortgage or rental costs in 2011
+9.5% of all households in Knox (5,250) were in financial stress, either mortgage or rental, in 2016

-28.7% of all low-income households in Knox (4,700) were experiencing 'housing stress' in 2011
+28.7% of all low-income households in Knox (5,250) were experiencing 'housing stress' in 2016

 US-based research firm Demograhia publishes a series of annual reports that compare housing affordability across the world.
 One measure these reports use is "median multiple incomes," which compares local housing prices with local income levels.
 Areas where median housing prices are less than three times median incomes are considered 'affordable' by this measure.
-The number of median multiple incomes needed to purchase a median price home in Knox has steadily increased from 5.2 in 2006, to 6.5 in 2011, to 8.0 in 2016, rating Knox as 'severely unaffordable' by this measure.
+The number of median multiple incomes needed to purchase a median price home in Knox has steadily increased from 5.2 in 2006, to 6.5 in 2011, to 8.8 in 2016, rating Knox as 'severely unaffordable' by this measure.

-Whilst rates of mortgage and rental stress were slightly below metropolitan averages (2011), this varies across the municipality with highest rates of housing stress overall (mortgage and rent) in Bayswater and Boronia.
-Knox's relatively large household base results in a significant number of stressed households (4,600) overall.
-Nearly 30% of all lower income households in Knox, were experiencing financial stress from either mortgage or rent in 2011.
-Data on mortgage and rental stress will be updated with pending release of further 2016 Census data.
+Whilst rates of mortgage and rental stress were slightly below metropolitan averages as of 2016, this figure varies across Knox's suburbs.
+The highest rates of housing stress overall (mortgage and rent) were in Bayswater and Boronia, largely a result of rental stress.
+Knox's relatively large household base results in a significant number of stressed households overall (5,250 in 2016), representing a net increase of 500 households since 2011.
+While 9.5% of all households in Knox were experiencing financial stress from either mortgage or rent in 2016, this figure was nearly 30% of lower income households in Knox (those in the lowest 40% of the national income distribution).